GibsDev/gibsdev.com/public/posts/webhook-deployment.md

 ## More solutions

 I think the best summary here is just to ignore them.
-The extra commits aren't that big of a deal, and we will still be accomplishing our goal of reducing the amount of SSH interactions needed by implementing a system that could potentially break _sometimes_.
+The extra commits aren't that big of a deal, and we will still be accomplishing our goal of reducing the amount of SSH interactions even if our system could potentially break _sometimes_.

 <hr>